MCT-master/mct-master.github.io/_posts/2020-05-02-MotionComposer.md

 ### Additive Synthesis

 Our additive synth consists of a fundamental frequency (f<sub>0<\sub>) sinusoidal oscillator and 16 harmonic sine tones.
 Each harmonic has a different frequency (2f<sub>0</sub>, 3f<sub>0</sub>, …).
 The amplitude of each generated sine tone can be controlled independently.
 We decided to use two mathematical expressions for two different harmonic mappings.
-The first one works like a bandpass filter, with $x$ as the central frequency and $y$ as the Q:
+The first one works like a bandpass filter, with $x$ as the central frequency and $$y$$ as the Q:
 $0.6-\frac{(n-15y)^2}{e^{e^{2x}}-1}$
 $n$ represents the harmonic number, in the interval $[0,15]$.
 <iframe id="bandpass"
     title="bandpass"
     width="420"
     height="300"
+    frameBorder="0"
     src="https://editor.p5js.org/03thib/present/ZHi6K-t6r">
 </iframe>
 The second equation is a linear function, which slope and intercept change according to a single parameter $x$: